• OPEN AN ACCOUNT

 The acquisition reaffirms the Company's commitment to expansion in Europe, largest eBike market outside of China, through a portfolio of premium and technology leading brands including EGO Movement.

-The GO Corporation, Switzerland (GO AG)
+The GO Corporation, Switzerland (the GO AG)

 Over the past decade, the personal mobility landscape has evolved significantly with the global sustainability agenda, increasing urbanisation and advancement in battery technology.

 This acquisition is in line with the Company's commitment towards electrification and the broader sustainability agenda for building an aspirational product portfolio while nurturing sustainable and scalable brands.
-EGO Movement is a Swiss technology company providing innovative mobility solutions through a portfolio of e-bikes, e-cargo bikes and e-scooters.
-EGO Movement has a strong presence in Europe with customer-centric products, a unique omnichannel network and a visionary team at its helm.
+EGO Movement is a Swiss technology company providing innovative mobility solutions through a portfolio of e-bikes, e-cargo bikes and matching accessories.

-The Norton Motorcycle Co Limited, UK
+The Norton Motorcycle Co Limited, UK)

 Associates: